wangvei/pydefect/docs_rst/tutorial.md

    Va_Sn1_0/  convergence : T    band edge : UP  :    No in-gap state  DOWN  :    Localized state
 ```
 If the convergences at the electronic and/or ionic steps are not attained, convergence is shown as `F`.
-Next to the convergence, we can see the band edge information at the spin up (UP) and down (DOWN) channels, which will be explained later.
+Further, we can see the band edge information at the spin up (UP) and down (DOWN) channels, which will be explained later.

 ### 13. Check defect eigenvalues
 Generally, point defects are divided into three types.

-(1) defects with deep localized states inside the band gap.
+(1) Defects with deep localized states inside the band gap.
 This type of defect is generally considered to be detrimental for device performances as the carriers are trapped by the localized states.
+Furthermore, they could act as color centers, as represented by vacancies in NaCl.
-Therefore, in the theoretical researches, it is important to know the position of the localized state and its origin.
+Therefore, it is important to know the position of the localized state and its origin.

-(2) defects without any defect states, which should not affect the electronic properties as long as their concentrations are sufficiently low.
+(2) Defects without any defect states inside the band gap, which would not affect the electronic properties as long as their concentrations are sufficiently low.

-(3) defects with hydrogenic carrier states, or perturbed host states (PHS), which are carriers locating at the band edges loosely trapped by the defects.
+(3) Defects with hydrogenic carrier states, or perturbed host states (PHS), where carriers locate at the band edges with loosely trapped by the defects.
-An examples are the B-on-Si (p-type) and P-on-Si (n-type) in Si.
+An examples are the B-on-Si (p-type) and P-on-Si (n-type) substitutional dopants in Si.
 This type of defect also does little harm for device performances, but introduce the carrier electrons or holes or compensate other charged defects.
-The wavefunctions of the PHS widespread to several million atoms, so we need to calculate such supergiant supercells to estimate their thermodynamical transition levels.
+The wavefunctions of the PHS widespread to several million atoms, so to estimate their thermodynamical transition levels, we need to calculate such supergiant supercells.
-Instead, we thus describe that `the defects have PHS and their transition energies locate near band edges` only qualitatively.
+Instead, we usually avoid calculating these quantities and describe `the defects have PHS and their transition energies locate near band edges` only qualitatively.
 See, for examples.
 - [Y. Kumagai*, M. Choi, Y. Nose, and F. Oba, First-principles study of point defects in chalcopyrite ZnSnP2, Phys.
 Rev. B, 90 125202 (2014).](https://link.aps.org/pdf/10.1103/PhysRevB.90.125202)
 - [Y. Kumagai*, L. A. Burton, A. Walsh, and F. Oba, Electronic structure and defect physics of tin sulfides: SnS, Sn2S3, and SnS2, Phys.
 Rev. Applied, 6 014009 (2016).](https://link.aps.org/doi/10.1103/PhysRevApplied.6.014009)